Do You Suffer from COPD and Allergies?

 We can’t control the weather, but there are some helpful resources available to monitor air quality in your local area.
 The Weather Channel’s website has a search option to see what’s blooming by zip code and how bad the pollen index is on a given day.
 Click here to learn more.
 Pollen.com is also a good reference to check the pollen forecast, allergy forecast, and cold and flu forecast for the upcoming week.

 Prescription medications and inhalers can help lung disease sufferers with allergy symptoms.
-However, for people experiencing flare-ups, stem cell therapy can help.
-Stem cell therapy doesn’t replace the need for medications, but it has improved the quality of life for lung disease sufferers.
+However, for people experiencing flare-ups, cellular therapy can help.
+Cellular therapy doesn’t replace the need for medications, but it has improved the quality of life for lung disease sufferers.

 About Lung Institute